Elizabeth Alexander (poet): 2009 U.S. presidential inauguration

 On January 20, 2009, at the presidential inauguration of Barack Obama, Alexander recited her poem "Praise Song for the Day", which she had composed for the occasion.
 She became only the fourth poet to read at an American presidential inauguration, after Robert Frost in 1961, Maya Angelou in 1993 and Miller Williams in 1997.

 The announcement of her selection was favorably received by her fellow poets Maya Angelou, Rita Dove, Paul Muldoon, and Jay Parini, who extolled her as "smart, deeply educated in the traditions of poetry, true to her roots, responsive to black culture."
 The Poetry Foundation also hailed the choice: "Her selection affirms poetry's central place in the soul of our country."

 Though the selection of the widely unknown poet, who was a personal friend of Obama, was lauded, the actual poem and delivery were met with a poor reception. the Chicago Tribune, the Los Angeles Times Book editor, and most critics found that "her poem was too much like prose," and that "her delivery [was] insufficiently dramatic."
 Adam Kirsch of The New Republic found the poem "dull, 'bureaucratic' and found it proved that 'the poet's place is not on the platform but in the crowd, that she should speak not for the people but to them.'"

 Alexander wrote of her experience of reading at the inauguration in The New Yorker in January 2017.
 Alexander brought her father, who had attended the 1963 March on Washington for Jobs and Freedom, to sit next to her at the inauguration.
 At the rehearsal for the inauguration, Alexander read Gwendolyn Brooks's poem "kitchenette building".

 Personal life

 Alexander's mother is a member of the Logan family, a part of the old African-American upper class.
 Her grandfather was Dr. Arthur C. Logan and her greataunt was Dr. Myra Adele Logan.
 Alexander was married to Ficre Ghebreyesus until his death in April 2012.
 She lives with their two sons in New York City.
-In 2010, Alexander participated in Henry Louis Gates, Jr.'s PBS series Faces of America, which explored her ancestry and analyzed her DNA.
+She is a member of Alpha Kappa Alpha sorority.
+In 2010, Alexander participated in Henry Louis Gates Jr.'s PBS series Faces of America, which explored her ancestry and analyzed her DNA.